-Apart from the fact that you can use this power strip with Apple HomeKit, a few differences make it stand out compared to other options on this list.
-It has four power sockets for your plugs and four USB-A ports on the side to charge smartphones, tablets, and other accessories.
+While this power strip works with Apple HomeKit, a few differences make it stand out compared to other options on this list.
+It has four power sockets and four USB-A ports on the side to charge smartphones, tablets, and other accessories.

-The power strip supports devices up to 15A, which is a step up than some other options that max out at 10A.
+The power strip supports charging devices up to 15A output, which is a step up from some other options that max out at 10A.
 The USB ports can output a maximum of 4A combined, so the content will split if you connect devices to all of them.
-You get a 6ft cable that’s attached to the smart power strip.
-You can use Google Assistant to control this power strip that also comes with an in-built surge protector.
+You get a 6ft cable attached to the smart power strip.
+You can use Google Assistant to control this power strip with an in-built surge protector.

 5. Jinvoo Surge Protector

-The Jinvoo surge protector has four plugs and four USB ports like the previous option.
+The Jinvoo surge protector has four plugs and four USB ports, like the previous option.
 However, the form factor is rectangular with a slightly wider area instead of a narrow strip.
-You can get charging speeds of up to 2.1A via the USB-A ports.
+You get charging speeds of up to 2.1A via the USB-A ports.

 6. TP-Link Smart Plug Power Strip

 This smart power strip from TP-Link is the most expensive one on this list, but that’s because you get peace of mind by using a product from a reputed brand.
 It’s not just about the brand name.
-This is the only smart power strip on this list that also has individual switches physically present on the power strip itself.
+This is the only smart power strip on this list with individual switches physically on the power strip itself.
 You can also control your devices individually via the power strip instead of the app.

-There are six plug points on the smart strip and three USB-A ports on the side.
+The smart strip has six plug points and three USB-A ports on the side.
 The TP-Link app lets you connect the power strip to a Google Home device to control and monitor your energy consumption.
 Undoubtedly, this is the best smart power strip on this list, and if your budget permits, you should pick up this one.

 Power Your Devices With Your Voice

-You can control a smart power strip via an app and even your voice can be extremely convenient since you can power on or off a device remotely even when you’re not physically present near the switchboard.
+Controlling a smart power strip with Google Home via an app and even your voice can be extremely convenient since you can power on or off a device remotely even when you’re not physically present near the switchboard.
 This can help both in terms of saving energy as well keep your devices safe.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.